Journal of Undergraduate Reports in Physics (JURP)

 The Journal of Undergraduate Reports in Physics (JURP) is a peer-reviewed publication of the Society of Physics Students comprised of research, outreach, and scholarly reporting.

-Submissions Open: August 1
+Submissions Open: Continuously

 This Journal is devoted to reports authored by undergraduates in physics, astronomy, and their related fields.
 It is a vehicle for the exchange of ideas and information by undergraduates and their advisors.
 A primary goal of the Journal is to educate and train students while also providing a means of public dissemination of research and programmatic activities.